 International Taskforce on Child Protection

-The ITFCP’s mandate is to apply the collective resources, expertise, and partnerships of its members to help international school communities address child protection challenges.
-Now a coalition of 90+ volunteers, ITFCP includes leaders of international education organizations, school leaders, counsellors and teachers, working collaboratively across professions with law enforcement officials and the medical community.
+The purpose of the International Taskforce on Child Protection (ITFCP) is to apply our collective resources, expertise, and partnerships to help international school communities address child protection challenges.
+Now a coalition of 90+ volunteers, the ITFCP includes leaders of international education organizations, school leaders, counsellors and teachers, working collaboratively across professions with governmental policy makers, law enforcement officials and the medical community.

 10-year anniversary of the International Taskforce on Child Protection